AthosExarchou/DevOps/ds-exc-2024/README.md

 5. Submit the form to make the apartment available for rent (will first have to be approved by the administrator).

 ### Access Restrictions
-- Only owners can delete apartments they have created.
+- Only owners can delete their own apartments.
-- Tenants can only rent apartments that are available.
+- Tenants can only apply for unoccupied apartments.

+---

 ## Role Management
 - **Users**: Default role upon registration.
-- **Owners**: Assigned automatically when a user creates their first apartment.
+- **Owners**: Assigned automatically on first apartment creation.
-- **Tenants**: Assigned when a user applies to rent an apartment for the first time.
+- **Tenants**: Assigned automatically on first rental application.

+---

 ## Contact
-For support or inquiries, please contact us at:
+For support or inquiries:
 - **Email**: realestate2025project@gmail.com
 - **Website**: [http://realestate.ip-ddns.com:8080](http://realestate.ip-ddns.com:8080/)

+---

 ## Authors